viefam/metabio-ic/README.md

 🚀 MetaBio also supports metaverses, gamefi, defi, and socialfi builders to consume and reuse NFT backed by real plant’s metadata that enhances user experiences.

-🌎 User can earn carbon credit and save the Earth
+🌎 Users can earn carbon credit and save the Earth

 ## Implementation